Instant comment canvas

 Only as deep as the scene needs.
 A few readable layers usually feel more realistic than an overly dense tree that no one would parse in a screenshot.

 Use PNG for screenshots and static visuals.
-Use MP4 when the reveal order of the comment tree helps the story.
+Use video when the reveal order of the comment tree helps the story.